The World’s Best Alaskan King Mattresses

 Will an Alaskan King Mattress Fit Through My Door?

 Despite its immense size, typical box dimensions of an Alaskan king mattress measures at 115 inches by 33 inches by 52 inches.
 This means that the mattress can fit through most doorways without much hassle.
 However, if you suspect that your room door is too narrow, it is recommended to take measurements and have a customized mattress specifically created to fit through your door.
-Our Comfort King mattress manufacturing plant in Sioux Falls can help you measure and ensure that your oversized mattress fits well within the confines of your room and door space.
+Our Comfort King mattress manufacturing plant in Sioux Falls & Fargo can help you measure and ensure that your oversized mattress fits well within the confines of your room and door space.